-Volunteers are asked to bring the supplies that they'll be using in their lessons for the semester.
-Usually what happens is everyone in the group brings about 1 suitcase size full of supplies and then stores them in a common area where they can be shared, so that there's more variety to go around.
+ILP volunteers are asked to bring the supplies that they'll be using in their lessons for the semester.
+Usually what happens is everyone in the group brings about 1 suitcase size full of teaching supplies and then stores them in a common area where they can be shared, that way there's more variety to go around.
 Things like paper and glue for arts and crafts, or balls and balloons for gym are great.
 There's also a "store" where the kids get to buy a prize with tickets that they've earned in classes, so small inexpensive items like little journals, bouncy balls, etc. are great to bring.

-To be clear, we do recommend that volunteers get most of these items donated.
-They don't need to be new, so many volunteers have saved a lot of money thanks to family and friends who have graciously donated items they're not using.
+To be clear, we do recommend that volunteers get most or all of these items donated.
+They don't need to be new and so many volunteers have saved a lot of money thanks to family and friends who have graciously donated items they're not using.
 But it's also nice to have newer supplies as well.
 Things like a pack of construction paper would be a really great gift.
 Or maybe head to the dollar store and grab a basket of small toys for their students.
 They'd love it.
 We have more info on what supplies are helpful to have and how to get them for free here.

 Travel Phone Tripod

 This is such a handy gift.
 It gives tourist vibes, but handy nonetheless.
 Instead of asking a stranger to snap a picture of you and your group, you can just set up this tripod instead.
 I especially love the wrap-around-legs which means you can easily pose this guy on trees, park benches, stop signs, etc. You can either set a timer on your phone or use the remote.
 This one is very popular on Amazon (and a fav for some volunteers).